top of page

 About the work

-Little Landscapes is a sensory, durational free-play installation and an intimate theatre performance designed for young children and their grown-ups.
+Little Landscapes is a sensory and intimate theatre performance designed for young children and their grown-ups.
 Rooted in the textures and patterns of the natural world, the work invites audiences into a quiet, playful environment where tiny worlds unfurl and imagination meets memory.

 About the artist